fuzzywalrus/website-for-fileserving/Readme.md

 - 🛡️ Secure file URLs (obfuscated as `file-handler.php?id=88bed9cf31e56c7fe7f165&download=1`) + traversal protection, double encoding protection, recursively decoding URL Params, and sanitation for URL paths, and validates file names, and moved to HMCA SHA-256, and escaping.
 - 🎬 Preview media files directly in browser
 - 🔄 Easy to customize
+- 🔑 Instructions for CloudFlare Tunnel for reverse proxy protection
+- 💾 Apache and NGNIX agnostic, use your preferred hosting

 ## Installation